swaathi317/30DaysOfData/README.md

 # 30DaysOfData
 Data is always amazing.
 If we process them properly, we can obtain great insights.
-This repository contains my day-to-day activities and learnings of my Data Analysis and Machine Learning Journey.
+This repository contains my day-to-day activities and learnings of my Data Analytics and Machine Learning Journey.
-Before recording my experience, here are the skillsets I already possess with respect to Data Analysis and ML:
+Before recording my experience, here are the skillsets I already possess with respect to Data Analytics and ML:
-- Python and Python libraries such as NumPy, Pandas, Matplotlib
+- Python
 - Hadoop MapReduce (with both JAVA and Python)
 - Working with Spark RDDs and PySpark
 - Elastic MapReduce (AWS)